AleksanderIkleiw/BarcodeGenerator/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to use the source code of the BarcodeGenerator.

 ```bash
 pip install PIL